manfred-ackermann/grafana-loki-wakfu/README.md

 # grafana-loki-wakfu

-_When Wakfu meets Grafana/Loki_
+_When Wakfu (or other diverse logs) meets Grafana/Loki_

-A guide to get data-based inside on your playbehavior and efficiency.
+A guide to get data-based inside on your play behavior and efficiency when you have only access to the games logfile.

 ## Prerequisites